inchingforward/eon/README.md

 A game that tests your ability to evaluate ClojureScript forms.

-I'm still trying to figure out how all this stuff works, but the latest version can always be found [here](http://mikejanger.net/eon).
+It's very early, but the latest build is pushed [here](http://mikejanger.net/eon).